1. Overview of FedEx and UPS Carriers for eCommerce Shipping

 3. About FedEx Shipping

-Founded in 1971 by Frederick Wallace Smith, FedEx is headquartered in Memphis TN.
-FedEx is the second-largest courier carrier in the U.S, right behind UPS, and has got a revenue of $69. billion.
-The company has employed over 475,000 people and has active operations in 220 countries.
+Founded in 1971 by Frederick Wallace Smith, FedEx is headquartered in Memphis, TN.
+FedEx is the second-largest courier carrier in the U.S, right behind UPS.
+The company has employed over 475,000 people and has got a revenue of $69 billion.
+It has active operations in 220 countries.

 Lastly, the FedEx services include support sales, sales, marketing, communications, technical support, IT, billing and collection services.